open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ### Meter aggregation preserves LabelSet dimensions

-The Meter implementation MUST maintain aggregators for active metric instruments for each complete, distinct LabelSet.
+The Meter implementation MUST maintain Aggregators for active metric instruments for each complete, distinct LabelSet.
 This ensures that the Batcher has access to the complete set of labels when performing its task.